lakshaygupta21/expense-tracker/README.md

 1. Make sure Java 11 is set up on your machine

-2. In application.properties, please update *spring.datasource.url* with your mariadb database url
+2. In application.properties, please update *spring.datasource.url* with your mariadb database url and import mysql-connector in external libraries.
+Download it from <a href = "https://drive.google.com/file/d/1fMD2xg8XydfqiAgb_qnU0b-EpsdM68Cr/view?usp=sharing">here</a>

 3. After this you are all set and good to run the application.
 The application will run at port 8000